Scarabaeus1031/NEXAH/README.md

 | Adaptive Control | ⚠️ prototype |
 | Phase Dynamics | ✅ |
 | Field Navigation | 🚧 in development |

 ---

-## 🧭 Explore the Full System

-The IEEE results shown here are only one application of NEXAH.

-The full system includes:

-- 🧭 [NAVIGATOR](NAVIGATOR/README.md) → system orientation & architecture overview
-- 🏗 [Architecture](NAVIGATOR/ARCHITECTURE.md) → full system design & current state
-- 📊 [System Capabilities](NAVIGATOR/SYSTEM_CAPABILITIES.md) → what NEXAH can actually do

-👉 This README is a **showcase**.
-👉 The NAVIGATOR layer reveals the **full framework behind it**.

----